unnamed-ii/react-cheese-shop/README.md

 - React + Redux
 - react-router-dom
 - react-hook-from
-- Firebase hosting and database
+- Firebase hosting, database and storage

 ## What realised in this pet project
 - Authorization